About Dewsbury Neighbourhood Board.

 We want Dewsbury to be a place that works for everyone, placing accessibility at the heart of or regeneration plans.
 That’s why, as well as improving active travel routes into and out of town, we’re working alongside local communities to ensure nobody is left behind in Dewsbury’s transformation.

-Town Board Meetings.
+Neighbourhood Board Meetings.

-You can find meeting agendas, attendee lists and minutes from previous board meetings here
+You can find meeting agendas, attendee lists and minutes from previous board meetings here.

-Town Board Terms of Reference.
+Neighbourhood Board Terms of Reference.

 The Terms of Reference set out the governance of the Board and its Members, its relationship with the council and clear set of roles” You will find reference to the following policies and information within this document; Board Roles and Responsibilities, Whistleblowing Policy, Conflicts of Interest, Quorum and Decision Making and Board Code of Conduct.
 These can be found here.